 Knowing How to Look

 Once you can identify potential zip codes, scout those areas to confirm their overall “rightness.”
 Look for development, design and construction signs, and keep a file of ideas as well as names.
 Look for ideas that make your heart sing and your spirits soar.
 Do some serious detective work: Ask friends, relatives and co-workers for recommendations.
 Chances are you’ll collect a lot of possible candidates.
 That’s a starting point.
 Scour the internet for design resources.
-Check the New Jersey State Library Architect List to find candidates in your area, or contact a local chapter of the American Institute of Architects for a list of licensed members and their respective specialties.
-Remember that your perfect choice does not necessarily have to be from your home town.
+If you’re wondering how to find an architect and don’t know where to start, check the New Jersey State Library Architect List to find candidates in your area, or contact a local chapter of the American Institute of Architects for a list of licensed members and their respective specialties.
+Remember that your perfect choice does not necessarily have to be from your hometown.

 Making the First Move